env0/terratag/README.md

 # Terratag by env0 [![ci](https://github.com/env0/terratag/workflows/ci/badge.svg)](https://github.com/env0/terratag/actions?query=workflow%3Aci+branch%3Amaster) [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fenv0%2Fterratag.svg?type=small)](https://app.fossa.com/projects/git%2Bgithub.com%2Fenv0%2Fterratag?ref=badge_small)

 > <sub>Terratag is brought to you with ❤️  by
 >[<img src="logo.svg" width="150">](https://env0.com)
 > Let your team manage their own environment in AWS, Azure and Google.
 Governed by your policies and with complete visibility and cost management.

 ## What?
-Terratag is a CLI tool allowing for tags or labels to be applied across an entire set of targeted Terraform files directory.
+Terratag is a CLI tool allowing for tags or labels to be applied across an entire set of Terraform files.
 Terratag will apply tags or labels to any AWS, GCP and Azure resources.

 ## Why?
-Terratag enables you to easily add dynamic tags to your existing IaC and benefit from some cross-resource tag applications you wish you had thought of when you had just started writing your Terraform, saving you tons of time and making future updates easy.
+Maintaining tags across your application is hard, especially when done manually.
+Terratag enables you to easily add tags to your existing IaC and benefit from some cross-resource tag applications you wish you had thought of when you had just started writing your Terraform, saving you tons of time and making future updates easy.
 [Read more](https://d1.awsstatic.com/whitepapers/aws-tagging-best-practices.pdf) on why tagging is important.

 ## How?
 ### Prerequisites